directeye/docsy/content/en/docs/engoo_photos/intermediate/lesson41.md

 In the previous video, I discussed the market scene. <br/>
 Now, let’s focus on the elderly couple on the bicycle.<br/>
 <br/>
-The man, who is bald on top with white hair on the sides, is wearing a tracksuit top with a wide navy-blue stripe down both sleeves. <br/>
+The man, bald on top with white hair on the sides, is wearing a tracksuit top with a wide navy-blue stripe down both sleeves.<br/>
-The woman, sporting red-framed glasses, is dressed in a denim vest, khaki pants, and a scarf. <br/>
+The woman, in red-framed glasses, sports a denim vest, khaki pants, and a scarf.  <br/>
 They are both beaming, clearly enjoying their cycling.<br/>
 <br/>
-The couple's riding style is unique. <br/>
-The man is pedaling whilst his hands are around the woman's waist instead of on the handlebars. <br/>
+The man is pedaling whilst his hands are around the woman's waist instead of on the handlebars.<br/>
-She's perched on the front frame, legs stretched out to the left, and steers the bike with a firm grip. <br/>
+She's perched on the front of the bicycle frame with her legs stretched out to the left as she steers the bike with a firm grip.<br/>
 Their teamwork makes for skillful riding, but they likely need to keep a certain speed to stay balanced.<br/>
 <br/>
-(129 words)
+(126 words)
 {{</card>}}

 ## Exercise 3: Silly in the Pool